ABUSHEIKHSP/Hepatits-B/README.md

 # Hepatits-B
-Data and correaltion anaylysis of Hepatitis B dataset.
+Data and correaltion analysis of Hepatitis B dataset.